 Former Visiting Clinical Professor

-Barbara Moses joined the Seton Hall faculty in 2011 to direct the Civil Rights and Constitutional Litigation Clinic.
+Barbara Moses joined the Seton Hall faculty in 2011 to direct what is now called the Constitutional and Civil Litigation Clinic.
 Current and recent cases on her docket include:

 - A class action seeking adequate mental health and rehabilitation services for the hundreds of former sex offenders who remain behind bars, long after the completion of their criminal sentences, under New Jersey's civil commitment statute.

 From 2009 through 2011 Professor Moses taught Lawyering at New York University School of Law.
 From 2007 through 2009 she served as an Adjunct Professor at Seton Hall, teaching Persuasion and Advocacy.

 Professor Moses brings substantial and sophisticated litigation experience to her academic career.
 From 2002 to 2011 she was a principal of the New York law firm Morvillo, Abramowitz, Grand, Iason & Anello (where she remains counsel), handling complex business disputes in state and federal courts nationwide, in arbitration, and in administrative proceedings.
 Before that, she was a partner at Orrick, Herrington & Sutcliffe, both in San Francisco and in New York.
 Professor Moses has extensive experience in securities fraud and shareholder rights litigation, securities regulatory proceedings, class and derivative actions, partnership and contract disputes, and copyright, trademark and trade secrets litigation.
 Her recent pro bono work includes a series of Second Circuit amicus briefs, in conjunction with the Brennan Center for Justice, in national security/civil liberties cases growing out of the “war on terror.”
 See Clapper v.
 Amnesty Int’l USA, 133 S. Ct.
 1138 (2013) (challenging use of standing doctrine to bar merits review of Foreign Intelligence Surveillance Act amendments); Mohamed v.
 Jeppeson Dataplan, Inc., 614 F.3d 1070 (9th Cir.
 2010) (en banc) (challenging use of “state secrets” doctrine to dismiss extraordinary rendition claims).
 Professor Moses also serves on the American Arbitration Association’s national panel of neutrals.